Q: When should I apply for admission of my child to Ridgewood?

 Q: What is the registration/admission process for new students who are placed on a waiting list?

-New students may apply for admission and complete testing..
-When a space becomes available, provided the student has been accepted, registration forms will then need to be completed and the $100 registration fee must be received before the student is formally enrolled at Ridgewood School.
+Wait-listed students may apply for admission and complete testing.
+When a space becomes available, provided the student has been accepted, registration forms will then need to be completed and the $100 registration fee paid before the student is formally enrolled at Ridgewood School.

 Q: Are students required to re-apply the year following placement on the waiting list?

 Prospective students must reapply for admission each year, provided a space does NOT become available the previous year.
-We will make every effort to accommodate students as space may become available throughout the year.
+We will make every effort to enroll wait-listed students if space becomes available throughout the year.

 Q: Will prospective students who have been placed on a waiting list be re-tested before admission?